renpy/renpy/sphinx/source/config.rst

     If not None, this should be a function that is called when a :ref:`with statement <with-statement>` occurs.
 This function can be responsible for putting up transient things on the screen during the transition.
-The function is called with a single argument, which is the transition that is occurring.
+The function is called with two arguments: the transition that is occurring, and the transition it is paired with.
+The latter is None except in the case of the implicit None transition produced by an inline with statement, in which case it is the inline transition that produced the with None.
 It is expected to return a transition, which may or may not be the transition supplied as its argument.

 Garbage Collection